lauracondon/pands-project2021/README.md

 Using seaborn, histograms for each of the four numeric variables are created **[16]**.
 Histograms are a common way to visualize distributions in data.

 These histograms are multivariate as each of the three species of iris are represented on the same graph.
-Using *hue = "species"* each species is assigned a different colour in the outputted graph - as assigned earlier using *sns.set_palette* **[17]**.
+Using '*hue = "species"*' each species of iris is assigned a different colour in the outputted graph - as determined earlier using *sns.set_palette* **[17]**.

 A kernel density estimate (KDE) is added overlapping each histogram.
 A KDE is a smooth curve estimate of the density of a variable **[18]**.
-Seaborn provides an easy way to combine the two in one figure by simply including *kde = True*.
+Seaborn provides an easy way to combine the two in one figure by simply adding '*kde = True*'.
 As there is quite a bit of overlap in some of the graphs, efforts have been made to make the data easier to read by increasing the number of bins in each histogram and by setting the element to step so that bars overlap as one 'block' with decreased opacity **[19]**.
 Grid lines are also added to try to increase the readability.

-The resulting histograms are both displayed to the user one at a time in a pop up window and saved to the designated folder 'data-visualizations' for later viewing **[20]**.
+The resulting histograms are displayed to the user one at a time in a pop up window and also saved to the designated folder 'data-visualizations' for later viewing **[20]**.
 As with the summary text file, if the information in iris.data was changed the outputted figures would be overwritten the next time analysis.py was run.
+The same is true for all graphs generated by analysis.py.

 ### **Step 5 - Scatter plots**